 \subsection{Length distributions of the steady states of the H-P flows}

-In all simulations, the initial distribution of nodes is inscribed in a square of side $1$.
-The initial graph network $\mathcal{G}$ is shown in grey, and the thickness of the black lines representing conducting channels is proportional to the radius of the edges $\sim D_{ij}^{1/4}$.
+In all simulations, the initial distribution of nodes is inscribed within a square with a side length of side $1$.
+The initial graph network $\mathcal{G}$ is shown in grey, while the thickness of the black lines indicating conducting channels is proportional to the radius of the edges ${\sim D}_{ij}^{1/4}$.
 Source and sink nodes are represented by circles and triangles, respectively.
-Different choices of initial conductivities $\{D_{ij}(t=0), (i,j)\in E\}$ may lead to different steady-state channel topologies connecting sources and sinks.
+Different choices of initial conductivities $\{D_{ij}(t=0), (i,j)\in E\}$ may lead to different steady-state channel topologies that connect sources and sinks.